 One of the main reasons for this is because many people turn to drugs because they already have a mental health problem that they are unable, or unwilling, to manage.

 People who live in disadvantaged areas, for example, often grow up with mental health problems simply because of the way that they are raised.
 A lack of services, proper parenting, or other factors could lead people to develop issues like anxiety and depression.

 Unfortunately, in this particular instance, the problems would not stop there.
 Because of the lack of services and facilities available for people in disadvantaged areas, these people wouldn’t be able to seek treatment for these issues.
 They likely wouldn’t receive proper education about mental health problems, either.

 For many people, it’s merely the easiest to turn to illegal drugs as a form of self-medication than it is to find treatment for mental health problems.
 Even people who live in suburban areas may find that they would rather use illegal drugs than deal with the medical or psychiatric system – for fear of judgment or something similar.

-Another reason that co-occurring disorders are so common is that drugs tend to cause mental health problems (or at least bring about underlying mental health issues).
 People who abuse stimulant drugs, for example, are liable to develop issues with depression.
 People who abuse anxiolytics, such as benzodiazepines, may develop crippling anxiety problems.

 How to Manage Co-Occurring Disorders